oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 {% include toc.md %}
 ## Create the React app using TypeScript

 We'll get started with the built-in React template for [Create React App](https://github.com/facebook/create-react-app) that uses Redux and TypeScript.
 This includes the recommended Redux Toolkit and Redux's integration with React components.
+You can also [clone the GitHub repo](https://github.com/oktadev/okta-react-typescript-redux-example) and follow the instructions there to configure it instead of building the project.

 1. First, run:
 ```bash